-- ready to commence third-year or fourth-year undergraduate studies at one of South Australia’s three universities in either chemical engineering and/or metallurgy or electrical and/or mechanical engineering
+- ready to commence third-year undergraduate studies at one of South Australia’s three universities in chemical, mechanical or electrical engineering

-- prepared to develop skills and enhance their industry participation by undertaking an 8-week paid work placement at Nyrstar’s Port Pirie Smelter over the summer vacation, before their third and fourth-year of studies
+- prepared to develop skills and enhance their industry participation by undertaking an 8 to12 week paid work placement at Nyrstar’s Port Pirie Smelter over the summer vacation, before their third and fourth-year of studies

 - passionate about the resource and smelting industries

 - intending to spend a significant part of their career in South Australia, or be likely to provide a benefit to the State

 - a high achiever, with an excellent undergraduate academic record

 - of good character.
 Preference will be given to students who display leadership potential.